paul1956/CareLink/README.md

 - 9/05/2022

 ## What's New in this release
+  New 3.5.4.11
+  Added support for updates only when server updates Adding additional error message translation to English from codes

   New 3.5.4.9
   Add BG chart to Treatment Chart
   Improve scaling on Treatment Chart